Grade Level: 8 (7-9)

 Immediately you will see that there is always a fulcrum, load and effort positioned somewhere on the lever, yet it may be difficult to notice how the position of each of these relative to one another can change the characteristics of the lever altogether.
 For this reason, levers are classified into three different types; called first-, second- and third-class levers (see Figure 2).

 The classification of each depends on the position of the fulcrum relative to the effort and load.
 In a first-class lever, the fulcrum is placed between the effort and load to resemble a seesaw.
-Examples of this type of lever include a balance scale, crowbar and a pair of scissors.
+Examples of this type of lever include a balance scale, crowbar, and a pair of scissors.

 A second-class lever is when the load is placed between the fulcrum and effort.
-This lever type has been used in the design of many devices such as a wheelbarrow, nutcracker, bottle opener and conventional door.
+This lever type has been used in the design of many devices such as a wheelbarrow, nutcracker, bottle opener, and conventional door.

 Lastly, third-class levers operate with the effort applied between the fulcrum and load.
 These levers can be found in tweezers, fishing rods, hammers, boat oars, and rakes.

 Throughout history, engineers have found the pulley to be the machine of choice when lifting heavy objects over a direct vertical path.
 The pulley is basically a grooved circular disk which acts to guide a rope or cable pulled around its perimeter, as illustrated in Figure 4.
 With a single pulley, engineers can change the direction of an applied force; such as pulling a rope down to lift a weight up.
 However, using a combination of pulleys in a pulley system can change both the amount and direction of the applied effort.
 To increase the pulley's lifting power, pulley wheels are added to a pulley system so that the effort required to lift objects vertically is largely reduced.
-This machine is incorporated into the design of various engineering systems such as a crane, whereby huge loads are manipulated with a little force supplied by a relatively small motor.
+This machine is incorporated into the design of various engineering systems such as a crane, where huge loads are manipulated with a little force supplied by a relatively small motor.
 Some cranes can have numerous pulley wheels and a complex array of cables so that the ability to lift heavier objects is even greater.
-Many other devices employ the pulley in order to benefit from its amazing potential, including an elevator, sailboat and a basic flagpole.
+Many other devices employ the pulley in order to benefit from its amazing potential, including an elevator, sailboat, and a basic flagpole.

 The last simple machine we are going to learn about is the wheel-and-axle, which engineers primarily use to increase a turning or rotational force.
 This device is composed of a circular wheel directly connected to a circular shaft or axle, and turned to rotate about a common axis (see Figure 5).
 From this arrangement, you may notice how the wheel and axle operates similar to that of the lever; however, it is different in the sense that it has the ability to increase a rotational force instead of a linear force.
 Engineers commonly refer to a rotational force as torque.
 In order to remain consistent with the definition of mechanical advantage, we define the wheel and axle such that the effort or input force is always applied to the wheel and the load or output force is always acting on the axle.